survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 If you push the idea further by combining it with code splitting and smart routing, you'll end up with the idea of Progressive Web Applications (PWA). [webpack-pwa](https://github.com/webpack/webpack-pwa) example illustrates how to implement the approach using webpack either through an app shell or a page shell.

-App shell is loaded initially, and it manages the whole application including its routing.
+App shell is loaded initially, and it manages the whole application, including its routing.
 Page shells are more granular, and more are loaded as the application is used.
 The total size of the application is larger in this case.
 Conversely, you can load initial content faster.

 PWA combines well with plugins like [offline-plugin](https://www.npmjs.com/package/offline-plugin) and [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin).
-Using [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improves the offline experience.
+Using [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improves offline experience.

-Especially [Workbox](https://developers.google.com/web/tools/workbox/) and its associated [workbox-webpack-plugin](https://www.npmjs.com/package/workbox-webpack-plugin) can be useful for setting up Service Workers with a minimal effort.
+Especially [Workbox](https://developers.google.com/web/tools/workbox/) and its associated [workbox-webpack-plugin](https://www.npmjs.com/package/workbox-webpack-plugin) can be useful for setting up Service Workers with minimal effort.

 T> [Twitter](https://developers.google.com/web/showcase/2017/twitter) and [Tinder](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0) case studies illustrate how the PWA approach can improve platforms.

+T> [HNPWA](https://hnpwa.com/) provides implementations of a Hacker News reader application written in different PWA approaches.

 ## Conclusion